-CSF awards grants to fund innovation in the Chappaqua Central School District.
-CSF Grants fund initiatives that take place in any of our six schools during the school day, which impact a significant number of students and which are not able to be funded through the school district budget.
-Chappaqua teachers, administrators, parents and students may apply for grants from CSF.
+CSF awards two types of grants to fund innovation in the Chappaqua Central School District.
+These grants fund initiatives that take place in any of our six schools during the school day, which impact a significant number of students and which are not able to be funded through the school district budget.
+Ideas for grant applications originate from Chappaqua teachers, administrators, parents and students and follow one of two grant application processes.

-Traditional Grant are for grants in excess of $2,500 or which require significant district support to implement must use the traditional grant application process and if approved are in place for the subsequent school year.
+Traditional Grants fund innovative ideas costing in excess of $2,500 or which require significant district support to implement.
+These grants are awarded in the spring following a many month development process and if approved are in place for the subsequent school year.

-InstaGrants are grants for less than $2,500 and approved throughout the year allowing for a fast track review of smaller requests and for grant implementation during the current school year.
+The InstaGrant process is used to fund innovative ideas costing $2,500 or less and which do not require significant implementation support.
+InstaGrant applications are reviewed and approved throughout the school year which allows for a fast track review of smaller requests and implementation during the current school year.

 Horace Greeley High School